malyikaj/Complaint-app/README.md

 Explain which improvements you might make:

   -I would work more on the CSS and animation.
 I would also like to master APIs so that I can have the questions to be random.
 I would also like to add multiple choice answers.
 Lastly, I could've simplified this game significantly.
-There was room for functions, loops etc. because my game is very repetitive and it repeats itself.
+There was room for functions, loops etc.

-Not bad for a first try!